shimaore/well-groomed-feast/middleware/email_notifier.coffee.md

 We should only email about new messages.

         return unless message.box is 'new'

+* doc.voicemail_settings.language (two-letter language string) Language used for email notifications.
+Default: `en`
+* doc.voicemail_settings.send_then_delete (boolean) If true, messages are deleted from the voicemail after the email notification is sent.
+Default: false.
+* doc.voicemail_settings.email_notifications (hash) For each destination email address, provides parameters used when sending voicemail notifications via email.
+* doc.voicemail_settings.email_notifications[].attach_message (boolean) If true, when sending an email notification for voicemail, attach the audio file(s) to the email.
+Default: false.

         settings = yield user.db.get 'voicemail_settings'
         return unless settings.email_notifications